Structural vs Positional Encodings in Graphs

 Same structure, different position:

-In a path graph A-B-C-D-E, nodes B and D both have degree 2.
-Their structural roles are identical (leaf-of-interior), but they are at different global positions (2nd vs 4th from the start).
+In the path A–B–C–D–E, nodes B and D are both interior degree-2 nodes with identical local neighbourhoods.
+Their structural role is the same, but they sit at different global positions — 2nd and 4th from the start.

-Key test: Would two nodes in two *different* graphs (or two copies of the same graph) deserve the same encoding?
-If yes → structural.
-If no → positional (position only makes sense within one fixed graph).
+Key test: Would two nodes in two different graphs deserve the same encoding?
+If yes → structural, and the encoding transfers.
+If no → positional: it is a coordinate within one fixed graph, and the coordinate system does not carry over.

 Classification of Common Encodings